 Plant-based protein powders, such as pea or hemp protein, provide an excellent way to get your daily protein intake without consuming any animal products.
 Plus, they usually contain a good amount of calcium!

 You can use vitamin D supplements to get your daily vitamin D intake without worrying about consuming dairy or getting enough sun exposure.

 You can also supplement the B-vitamins very easily.
-You can find specific vitamin B12 supplements, or use something like The Supplement which contains all of the vital b-vitamins, along with a whole host of other vitamins and minerals.
+You can find specific vitamin B12 supplements which contains all of the vital b-vitamins, along with a whole host of other vitamins and minerals.

 If you’re choosing to avoid dairy, be sure to browse more vegan supplements and wellness products here.